MorelCorp/GitStuff/README.md

 `kubectl create secret generic stripe-secret --from-literal=STRIPE_KEY=[THE KEY]`

+`kubectl create secret generic stripe-public --from-literal=STRIPE_PUBLISHABLE=[THE KEY]`

-You can get your stripe key in API Keys in the Developers section of your stripe account
+You can get your stripe secret key and publishable key in API Keys in the Developers section of your stripe account.
+(Using secrets for something not secret could probably be improved)

 ## you also need to install ingress-nginx on your cluster